oKermorgant/calibration_gazebo/README.md

 A calibration chessboard is spawned inside Gazebo in front of the existing camera, and can be moved in all directions.

-Here is a screenshot of a fish-eye calibration procedure, with the simulated image on the left and the landmark velocity commands on the right:
+Here is a screenshot of the included fish-eye calibration procedure example, with the simulated image on the left and the landmark velocity commands on the right:
 ![alt tag](sdf/screenshot.jpg)

 The camera topic can then be used to perform classical OpenCV calibration through the camera_calibration package, or custom calibration if other camera projection models are investigated.